ngtcp2/ngtcp2/README.rst

 - libngtcp2_crypto_quictls: Use quictls as TLS backend
 - libngtcp2_crypto_gnutls: Use GnuTLS as TLS backend
-- libngtcp2_crypto_boringssl: Use BoringSSL as TLS backend
+- libngtcp2_crypto_boringssl: Use BoringSSL and aws-lc as TLS backend
 - libngtcp2_crypto_picotls: Use Picotls as TLS backend
 - libngtcp2_crypto_wolfssl: Use wolfSSL as TLS backend